trinodb/docker-images/README.md

-# Presto development docker images
+# Trino development docker images

 ## Docker Image Names

-The docker images in this repository are expected to be given names of the form prestodev/hdp2.6-hive.
-The Dockerfile and other files needed to build the prestodev/hdp2.6-hive image are located in the directory prestodev/hdp2.6-hive.
+The docker images in this repository are expected to be given names of the form testing/hdp2.6-hive.
+The Dockerfile and other files needed to build the testing/hdp2.6-hive image are located in the directory testing/hdp2.6-hive.

 Generally speaking, the images should *not* be built manually with docker build.